 What Are Granite and Diorite?

-Most people are familiar with granite for its pink, black and white speckled look, and polished versions of the stone are commonly used as kitchen countertops, making it a cost-effective alternative to marble.
+Most people are familiar with granite for its pink, black and white speckled look.
+Polished versions of the stone are commonly used as kitchen countertops, making it a cost-effective alternative to marble.

 Diorite is also a type of igneous rock and is similar in composition to granite and basalt although not identical.
-Diorite is known for being coarse in texture and is known for its ability to assist with drainage and erosion.
+Diorite is known for being coarse in texture and is known for its ability to assist with drainage and erosion management.

 Similarities and Differences

-Although the same types of rocks are sometimes mistaken for one another (more often, diorite is incorrectly labeled as granite rather than the other way around), there are several key differences between the two.
+According to Geology.com, granite and diorite are both examples of intrusive igneous rocks, and they are sometimes mistaken for one another (more often, diorite is incorrectly labeled as granite rather than the other way around).
+However, there are several key differences between them.

-The most obvious difference between granite and diorite is that diorite usually does not contain quartz, while granite is composed mostly of quartz.
+The most obvious difference between granite and diorite is that diorite usually does not contain quartz, whereas granite is composed mostly of quartz.
 Another way the two types differ is in their formation.
-Granite forms when continental rocks melt together, while diorite is created when various crystals converge with lava below the Earth's surface.
+Granite forms when continental rocks melt together, while diorite is created when various crystals converge with lava below the earth's surface.

 Granite and diorite do have some things in common, however.
-They are both types of hard, igneous rock and are each known for their durability.
-The speckled look of each of these rocks makes them an appealing choice for indoor fixtures, and it is not uncommon to find either of the two in bathrooms, kitchens or used as floor tiles inside of homes.
+They are both types of hard, igneous rock, and is each known for its durability.
+The speckled look of both of these rocks makes them an appealing choice for indoor fixtures, and it is not uncommon to find either of the two in bathrooms, kitchens or used as floor tiles inside homes.

-Similar to gabbro is basalt, which is very dark in color and features very little lightly colored crystals if any.
-Like gabbro, granite and diorite, basalt is an igneous rock and is also the most abundant bedrock on Earth, including under the surface and within ocean basins.
+Similar to gabbro is basalt, which is very dark in color and features very little lightly colored crystals, if any.
+Like gabbro, granite and diorite, basalt is an igneous rock and is also the most abundant bedrock on the planet, including under the surface and within ocean basins.
 What's the most obvious difference between basalt and gabbro?
 Grain size.
 Basalt rocks have fine-grained crystals, while gabbro is made up of much larger, coarse-grained pieces.